Cindy Reed, Schneidmiller House Director

 THE HOUSE THAT NORTH IDAHO BUILT

-Nearly 90% of community members say that they prefer to home, or in the place they call home during their last days.
-As the only hospice in patient unit in Idaho, the Schneidmiller House is a place of peace and comfort when the option for 24-hour skilled care is chosen.
+Nearly 90% of community members say that they prefer to be home, or in the place they call home during their last days.
+As the only hospice inpatient unit in Idaho, the Schneidmiller House is a place of peace and comfort when the option for 24-hour skilled care is chosen.

 We are deeply honored to name this peaceful place of care and comfort “The Schneidmiller House.”
 Since 1949 Mannie and Gladys Schneidmiller set an example for the importance of community participation and for the responsibility of good citizenship.
 Much like the mission of Hospice of North Idaho, the Schneidmillers were committed to family, care, comfort, and service to those in need.